 An award-winning musician focused on discovering and sharing cultural artifacts and local histories

-Beginning in spring 2022, GRAMMY and MacArthur Award-winning musician Rhiannon Giddens joins CPA in a three-year research residency at the core of Southern Futures at CPA.
+Beginning in spring 2022, GRAMMY and MacArthur Award-winning musician Rhiannon Giddens joins CPA in a three-year research residency at the core of Southern Futures.
 Giddens will focus on discovering and sharing cultural artifacts and local histories that challenge entrenched narratives and monolithic thinking on topics central to Southern Futures.

 “Access to our past via research, writings, archival recordings, and beyond is an integral part of this,” said Giddens.
 “Highlighting stories untold and voices unheard, my aim is to celebrate the cultural contributions of those who came before us in my art and to bring to light the impact of Black and Indigenous populations that resided in Chapel Hill.”